 - Whether any valid premarital agreement or post-nuptial agreement exists between the parties

 - Other factors that the courts find equitable and just

 If the judge agrees to order spousal maintenance, then the two main issues in question are the amount and duration of spousal support.
 The duration of spousal support is closely linked to the length of the marriage or partnership.

-To speak with an experienced Union County divorce attorney about your alimony concerns, call 973-943-4701 or email us to schedule your initial consultation.
+To speak with an experienced Essex County divorce attorney about your alimony concerns, call 973-943-4701 or email us to schedule your initial consultation.